5 Myths About Narcotic Diversion Every ASC Needs to Stop Believing

 While opioids are a frequent target, they are not the only drugs at risk.
 Sedatives, anti-nausea medications, and even cosmetic drugs like Botox have been diverted.

 The reality: Any drug with value or misuse potential is vulnerable.
-True medication safety means safeguarding all controlled substances, not just opioids.
+True medication safety means safeguarding all controlled substances not just opioids.
 A system that extends oversight across every medication category keeps ASCs prepared for both expected and unexpected risks.

 Diversion is rarely obvious.
-Much of it occurs behind the scenes in storage areas, disposal bins, or after-hours access.
+Much of it occurs behind the scenes in storage areas, disposal bins, or after hours access.
 Waiting for red flags at the bedside leaves your facility dangerously exposed.

 Why This Matters for ASCs

-When myths drive your approach to diversion, your ASC is exposed to risks that extend far beyond medication loss.
+When myths drive your approach to narcotic diversion, your ASC is exposed to risks that extend far beyond medication loss.
 Failed audits, patient harm, financial penalties, and reputational damage are all on the line.

 Turning Awareness into Action